 Why File a Complaint

 Filing a formal complaint will give you the opportunity to express your concerns regarding possible IDEA violations.
-The DSES will review your complaint and will assist the parties in coming to a resolution.
 The process is simple and user friendly.
 Most individuals who file a complaint are not represented by legal counsel.